 Altruistic surrogacy in Australia allows for surrogacy-associated expenses to be paid only.
 A surrogate does not receive a fee or a reward in addition to having her expenses covered.
 Surrogacy laws vary between each state and there is a lack of uniformity between the laws.

-Compensated surrogacy is somewhere between the commercial and altruistic models.
-The surrogate would receive compensation to a capped amount, in consideration of the time, commitment, energy and the risks she takes in being pregnant and giving birth.
+Compensated surrogacy is an alternative model that could be used to find a middle ground between the commercial and altruistic models.
+The surrogate could receive compensation to a capped amount, in consideration of the time, commitment, energy and the risks she takes in being pregnant and giving birth.
 This is to compensate her for those things that cannot be easily quantified – sleeplessness nights, nausea, pain and discomfort, inconvenience, and the impact on her body.

 We could compensate surrogates by paying them a monthly, capped fee over the course of the pregnancy and post-natal period.
 For example, she might receive $1,000 per month of pregnancy and for three months post-birth.
 Capping the fee allows intended parents and surrogates to realistically manage their expectations and budget accordingly.
 There would be no competitive market for the cheapest or most expensive surrogate.